 - Rachel of The Games of the Gods, who also fell into The Lord of the Rings, defies Sailor Earth.
 Rachel says no when Elrond tries to recruit Rachel into the Fellowship of the Ring.
 Rachel never becomes the Tenth Walker.

-- In Boys Do Tankary, surprisingly enough, the Gary Stu main characters defy Curb-Stomp Battle in a way similar to Kay, above.
-They hold back when they could have almost instantly defeated Darjeeling's forces (who won against Miho in a practice game in canon), so that they could see what Miho and the others could do, and so that they wouldn't end up relying on the boys.
+- In Boys Do Tankary, surprisingly enough, the Gary Stu main characters defy Curb-Stomp Battle by holding back when they could have almost instantly defeated Darjeeling's forces (who won against Miho in a practice game in canon), so that they could see what Miho and the others could do, and so that they wouldn't end up relying on the boys.